Lisa Gleave

-Lisa Gleave (born November 11, 1976) is an Australian-American glamour model and TV personality, known for her work as a Barker's Beauty on The Price Is Right and her appearances on the show Deal or No Deal.
+Lisa Gleave (born November 11, 1976) is an Australian-American glamour model and TV personality, known for her work as a Barker's Beauty on The Price Is Right and as a model on the show Deal or No Deal.

 Early life

 Born in Queensland, Australia, Gleave moved to the United States in 2000 to pursue her dream in modeling and fashion.

 Career

 During 2005–2009, she was a model on the game show Deal or No Deal, where she always held the number 3 briefcase.
 She has also had roles in Accepted and CSI: NY.
 She is an E3 booth babe for Tecmo.
-Gleave is the cover model for the 2006 Maxim calendar and has been featured in Maxim and FHM at least 5 times in 3 different continents over the last 5 years.
+Gleave is the cover model for the 2006 Maxim calendar and has been featured in Maxim and FHM.

 Gleave is also the spokesperson for the travel website IC Places.